btrask/stronglink/SUBSTANCE.md

 		- It's better to catch accidental assignment with compiler warnings
 		- There's still an argument for putting the shorter term first
 	- Complicated solutions better solve very important problems
-	- Go out of your way to keep common things simple (eg. error handling)
+	- Go out of your way to keep common things simple (e.g. error handling)
 	- Preserve, create and exploit symmetry
 		- E.g. use vectors (in the physics sense) instead of enums for directions
 - Performance